 Before a version of SalesPad becomes available, we perform manual testing with quality assurance analysts, developers, and automatic testing.
 But SalesPad cannot emulate every environment.
 Some issues will still appear even after a thorough review.

 To facilitate a smooth upgrade, SalesPad recommends any upgrades be placed in a test company database.
 Below is an overview for creating a test environment.
-Make sure you or your client consult SalesPad staff or IT professionals with questions regarding a test database.
+If you have active configuration changes being made, please make sure you or your client consult SalesPad staff or IT professionals with questions regarding a new test database.
 This will allow mission critical functions to be tested and validated before entering the live environment.

 Creating a Test Environment

 For accurate testing, the test environment should be as close to a mirror image of the live environment as possible.

 - Create a new company using GP Utilities

 - This will ensure the test company has a properly configured Comapny ID in GP

 - If testing a different GP Dynamics configuration then the new company will need to be in a different SQL Server or Server Instance

 - Restore a recent backup of the live company database over the test company

 - Create a new connection to the test database from the SalesPad login screen